Your Guide to Power Platform Certification in 2026

 Visualize Your Progress and Build Confidence

-At Mindmesh Academy, our intuitive dashboard offers a clear, visual report card of your performance across every single exam objective.
-You gain immediate insight into:
+At MindMesh Academy, the dashboard provides a clear report card of your performance across every exam objective.
+You can see your status through three main views:

-• Your overall readiness score: A straightforward percentage indicating your current level of preparation.
+• Your overall readiness score: This is a percentage that shows your current level of preparation based on your practice scores.

 Avoiding Common Exam Day Mistakes